-Department of Health and Kinesiology
+Department of Kinesiology, Health, and Nutrition

-The DHK has tripled its faculty over the past five years with 12 tenured/tenure-track faculty and 4 term-tenure faculty.
+The DKHN has tripled its faculty over the past five years with 12 tenured/tenure-track faculty and 4 term-tenure faculty.
 The faculty expertise include community health, school health, nutrition, exercise physiology, exercise and sport psychology, pedagogy, adaptive/developmental physical education, biomechanics, motor learning and control, and evaluation and assessment.

-The faculty in DHK has developed a vigorous research agenda focusing on prevention and treatment of risks for diseases and promotion of healthy growth and living across lifespan.
+The faculty in DKHN has developed a vigorous research agenda focusing on prevention and treatment of risks for diseases and promotion of healthy growth and living across lifespan.
 Many of the research programs have been supported by external funding agencies, such as the National Institutes of Health, the US Department of Defense, the US Department of Education, and the International Life Science Institute Research Foundation.
 Close research collaborations have been formed with the University of Texas Health Science Center San Antonio, the Brooke Army Medical Center, Fort Sam Houston, TX, local school districts and community groups.

 The DKHN is committed to serve the students and community and to address many of the challenges facing South Texas and beyond.